joshlong-attic/bootiful-azure-article/bootiful-azure/README.md

 export password=B00t1ful

 # The logical server name has to be unique in the system
-export servername=bootiful-${RANDOM}
+export servername=${1}-server

 # The ip address range that you want to allow to access your DB
 export startip=0.0.0.0
-export endip=0.0.0.0
+export endip=223.255.255.255

 # the name of the resource group
-export rg=bootiful
+export rg=$1

-# create a logical server in the resource group
+# Create a logical server in the resource group
 az sql server create \
     --name $servername \
     --resource-group $rg \
     --admin-user $adminlogin \
     --admin-password $password

-# configure a firewall rule for the server
+# Configure a firewall rule for the server
 az sql server firewall-rule create \
     --resource-group $rg \
     --server $servername \